pathan3941/DevOps-interview-Kit/README.md

 A-A branch is like a separate line of development.
 It lets you work on new features without changing the main codebase.

+How do you handle conflicts in Git?

+Answer: Conflicts in Git occur when changes from different branches clash.
+To resolve conflicts, you need to manually edit the conflicted files, marking the changes to keep and removing the conflicting markers, and then commit the resolved changes.

+What is Git rebase, and how is it different from Git merge?

+Answer: Git rebase is a command that allows you to move or combine a sequence of commits to a new base commit.
+It is different from Git merge in that rebase rewrites the commit history to create a linear sequence of commits, while merge preserves the history as is and creates a new merge commit.
+Rebase is useful for keeping a clean and linear project history.

 ##################GIT########################
 _____________________________________________________________________________________
 ##################Terraform########################